 The Financial Aid and Scholarships office provides financial resources to students who would otherwise be unable to pursue a college education.
 Information on available financial aid is disseminated to both currently enrolled and prospective students.
 Every effort is made to meet the demonstrated financial needs of all students enrolled at A-State.
 Financial aid is awarded on the basis of demonstrated need except where funds are specified for recognition of special talents or abilities.
 Practices and procedures followed by the Financial Aid staff ensure fair and equitable treatment for all applicants.
 The director and the staff of the office compile composite financial aid packages for individual students to provide maximum grant and scholarship funds, along with part-time employment, in order to keep the necessity for loans at a minimum.
 They assist students in seeking, obtaining, and utilizing to the best advantage all financial resources available.
-The office seeks to obtain maximum funding for all aid programs federal, institution, and state sources.
+The office seeks to obtain maximum funding for all aid programs-federal, institution, and state sources.
 Consult the bulletins page more information.

 Dean B. Ellis Library functions as an educational center for the university community, providing extensive resources and central location on campus.
 The periodical collection and nutrition-related textbooks, as well as interlibrary loan services, are more than adequate to support the need for informational sources for the dietetic students.
 The library also holds a collection of books and periodicals in support of other health-related subjects, such as nursing, psychology, sociology, biology, sports medicine, and speech pathology.
+Computer access for students is also more than adequate and a large computer laboratory is available to students in the library.